Japanese Beauty Standards – How Pretty Are You In Japan?

 Beautiful women are expected to own clear skin with no spots and pores.

 But now fair skin is not enough.
 Beautiful women are expected to own clear skin with no spots and pores.
 Makeup may help but the true secrets are diet, skincare, and other good habits.
-Japanese girls drink a lot of water, resist oily food, and take hot baths to unfold blocked pores, … They go to length to get a natural light unblemished skin because the skin is truly a serious matter in Japan.
-A HUGE matter.
+Japanese girls drink a lot of water, resist oily food, and take hot baths to unfold blocked pores, ect.
+They go to length to get a natural light unblemished skin because the skin is truly a serious matter in Japan.

 The first time coming to Japan, you may be confused by hearing people saying “kogao” a lot when talking about beautiful girls.
 To put it simply, 小顔 or “Kogao” means a small oval-shaped face with a sharp chin which somehow makes a girl kawaii (cute) in Japan.
 So if somebody tells you “kogao”, he or she basically compliments your beauty.